dynarithmic/twain_library/README.md

 Note: If your application wants to suppress the above message box, but still receive an error return code, your application should issue a call to the API function **DTWAIN_SysInitializeNoBlocking** instead of **DTWAIN_SysInitialize** (see the examples below -- simply change **DTWAIN_SysInitialize** to **DTWAIN_SysInitializeNoBlocking**).
 If **DTWAIN_SysInitializeNoBlocking** returns a 0 or null handle, a subsequent call to **DTWAIN_GetLastError** will return **-1051**, indicating that the DTWAIN resources were not loaded.

 Note: Make sure that you use the latest version of the text resources.
+A check for the resource version is done by DTWAIN when **DTWAIN_SysInitialize** is called.
+If DTWAIN detects that the resources are corrupted or out-of-date, **DTWAIN_SysInitialize** will return a NULL handle indicating an error.

-If you are not using a version of In addition, there are optional string resource files available.
+In addition, there are optional string resource files available.
 Here are a list of those files:

 	twainresourcestrings_dutch.txt 	 	    Dutch resources